trivia-game/trivia-wizard/README.md

 Our minimum viable product (MVP) included a login and welcome page, presenting the user with a total of three questions chosen at random from a pool of questions with four multiple choice answers arranged in a random order, and displaying their score at the end.

 Our stretch goals included:

-more questions so that the game didn't end after three adding a timer for answering a question displaying the user's high score on login difficulty levels for questions with increasing difficulty lifelines (skip a question, 50/50, time extension) - we didn't get to these.
+- More questions so that the game didn't end after three

+- Adding a timer for answering a question

+- displaying the user's high score on login

+- difficulty levels for questions with increasing difficulty

+- lifelines (skip a question, 50/50, time extension) - we didn't get to these.

 We set up the login so that the user's name and password are stored in local storage and they are greeted with a 'Welcome back, [user]!' message if they have played before, or a 'Hello, [user]!' if they're a new user.